 A Collaborative Effort

-The GRMA is a member-based organization with broad industry support from more than 30 major retailers in the grocery, drug, mass merchandiser and club store channels, including U.S.-based and international operations.
+The GRMA is a member-based organization with broad industry support from key U.S. and global retailers within the grocery, drug, mass merchandiser and club store channels.

 Members of the GRMA include: